AJwgnr/StereoBlender/README.md

 Part of my master thesis for visualizing a stereo setup and how the change of the setup change the view perspective and overall setup.

+## Structure
+Dataset contains example images of a created scene

 ## Prerequisites
 - Blender 2.8 Beta
 - PYYAML